On the Sylvester-Gallai and the orchard problem for pseudoline arrangements: The Sylvester-Gallai problem

-\end{remark} At last, let us recall the following question which was formulated by Gr\"unbaum in his book \cite{Gruenbaum}. \begin{problem}(\cite[page 254, Problem 1.]{Gruenbaum}) Decide whether any combinatorial configuration of $26$ triple points and $13$ lines can be realized geometrically or topologically. \end{problem} Here by a geometric realization we mean a realization of a given combinatorics by straight lines, and by a topological realization we mean a realization of a given combinatorics by pseudolines.
-It can be directly shown that for $13$ pseudolines $26$ triple points is the maximal possible number of intersection points, which means that there are no double points.
-This combining with Melchior's inequality provides the following result. \begin{proposition} Combinatorial configurations of $26$ triple points and $13$ lines are not realizable by pseudolines. \end{proposition} Using the same argument one can show that: \begin{enumerate} \item Klein's arrangement \cite{Klein} consisting of $21$ lines and $t_{3} = 28$, $t_{4}=21$, \item Wiman's arrangement \cite{Wiman96} consisting of $45$ lines and $t_{3}=120, t_{4}=45, t_{5}=36$, \item Fermat's family \cite[Example II.6]{GU} of line arrangements for $n\geq 4$ consisting of $3n$ lines and $t_{n}=3$, $t_{3}=n^{2}$, \end{enumerate} cannot be constructed as pseudoline arrangements.
-This leads to the following very interesting question which seems to be not formulated explicitly in the literature. \begin{problem} Let $\mathcal{L}\subset \mathbb{P}^{2}_{\mathbb{C}}$ be an arrangement of $n\geq 4$ lines such that $t_{2} = 0$.
-Then $\mathcal{L}$ is projective equivalent to either the dual Hesse, Wiman's, Klein's arrangement or one of Fermat's arrangements of lines. \end{problem}
+On the left hand side of the equation, we have the number of pairwise intersections, and on the right hand side, we have the sum over all $r$-points in the arrangement.
+Using this fact we can derive the following result. \begin{corollary} There does not exist an arrangement of $n=9$ pseudolines with $12$ triple points. \end{corollary} \begin{proof} Using the above combinatorial equality, observe that if $n=9$ and $t_{3}=12$, then $t_{r} = 0$ for $r\neq 3$.
+In particular, $t_{2} = 0$. \end{proof} Now by Theorem \ref{Goodman}, one has the following. \begin{corollary} There does not exist an arrangement of $12$ pseudolines intersecting at $9$ quadruple points and $12$ double points. \end{corollary} At last, let us recall the following question which was formulated by Gr\"unbaum in his book \cite{Gruenbaum}.
+Before we proceed further, let us also recall that by a \textbf{geometric realization} of a given abstract point-line configuration we mean a realization with straight lines, and by a \textbf{topological realization} we mean a realization with pseudolines. \begin{problem}(\cite[Page~254, Problem 1]{Gruenbaum}) Decide whether any abstract point-line configuration of $26$ triple points and $13$ lines can be realized geometrically or topologically. \end{problem} Now we disprove partially the above problem of Gr\"unbaum. \begin{proposition} Abstract point-line configurations of $26$ triple points and $13$ lines are not realizable with pseudolines. \end{proposition} \begin{proof} Using the combinatorial equality for pseudoline arrangements, we see that for $13$ pseudolines $26$ triple points is the maximal possible number of intersection points, which means that $t_{r}=0$ for $r\neq 3$.
+This fact, combined with Melchior's inequality, completes the proof. \end{proof} Using exactly the same argument, one can show that: \begin{enumerate} \item \emph{Klein's arrangement} \cite{Klein} consisting of $21$ lines and $t_{3} = 28$, $t_{4}=21$; \item \emph{Wiman's arrangement} \cite{Wiman96} consisting of $45$ lines and $t_{3}=120, t_{4}=45, t_{5}=36$; \item \emph{Fermat's family of line arrangements} \cite[Example II.6]{GU} for $n\geq 4$ consisting of $3n$ lines and $t_{n}=3$, $t_{3}=n^{2}$; \end{enumerate} cannot be constructed as pseudoline arrangements.
+Our considerations here lead to the following very interesting question which seems to be not formulated explicitly in the literature. \begin{problem} Let $\mathcal{L}$ be an arrangement of $n\geq 4$ lines in the complex projective plane $\mathbb{P}^{2}_{\mathbb{C}}$ such that $t_{2} = 0$.
+Then $\mathcal{L}$ is isomorphic to either the dual Hesse, Klein's, Wiman's arrangement, or to one of Fermat's arrangements of lines. \end{problem} On the other hand, as the referee kindly pointed out to us, it might be interesting to ask whether the dual Hesse, Klein's, Wiman's arrangement, or to one of Fermat's arrangements of lines, can be realized as line arrangements in the three dimensional real projective space -- this is a natural intermediate step between the real projective plane and the complex projective plane.